ansys/pyfluent/doc/source/api/core/solver/settings.rst

 The following examples access the list of allowed values for a particular state of the viscous model.
-All string and string list objects have an ``allowed_values`` method.
-It returns a list of allowed string values if such a constraint currently applies for that object and None otherwise.
+All string and string list objects have an ``allowed_values`` method, which returns a list of allowed string values if such a constraint currently applies for that object and None otherwise.